 Combine the two mixtures (leave the topping bowl to the side) and pour into a 9 x 13 cake pan.

-Bake in the oven for about 25 minutes until done.
 About 10 minutes into the bake, when the cakes has firmed a bit sprinkle the 3/4 cup topping mixture over the cake top and let it finish baking.
-This delay in adding the topping is my own invention, as originally taught and per the card, we used to do it at the start, but at the start the cake is too wet and the topping just sinks in.
-Letting it firm up while baking in the over for 5 to 10 minutes lets the topping stay on the top better.
+This delay in adding the topping is my own invention, as originally taught and per the card, we used to do it before you put it in the oven, but at the start, the cake is too wet and the topping just sinks in.
+Letting it firm up while baking in the oven for 5 to 10 minutes lets the topping stay on the top better.
 Don’t wait too long or the topping won’t cook properly though, 5 to 10 minutes should suffice.

-Let cool, cut eat and enjoy.
+Let cool, cut, eat and enjoy.